parsimonhi/animCJK/README.md

 - add graphicsKana.txt

 2021/06/20:
-- fix a error in the median of the 5th stroke of 抽
+- 抽: fix a error in the median of the 5th stroke

 2020/07/23:
 - improve "の"